 The kids might not love this one as much as the grown-ups so we limited their version to the main ingredients, kept everything separate and finger-friendly but still dippable.
 Oh, and half a mango veggie roll just to be suggestive and hopeful.

-How to make your favourite recipes more kid-friendly:
+How to make your favorite recipes more kid-friendly:

 - Food Art: Kids prefer food that looks fun.
 We shared some creative and simple ways to include food art into mealtimes.

-- Multiple Colour or Food Items: Studies show kids prefer having up to 6 different items or colours on their plate compared to adults who prefer 3!
+- Multiple Color or Food Items: Studies show kids prefer having up to 6 different items or colors on their plate compared to adults who prefer 3!

 - Finger-friendly: Letting kids interact with food like dipping into sauces is a fun strategy to engage your kids in mealtime.
-There are so many healthy homemade sauces available such as this Tangy Avocado Sauce.
+There are so many healthy homemade sauces available like this Tangy Avocado Sauce.